 This option is ideal for anyone who prefers yellow gold.
-The yellow gold band features a round center stone for something that manages to be bold and subtle all at once.
+The yellow gold band features an Asscher cut center stone for something that manages to be bold and subtle all at once.

 This ring features a round diamond in a semi-bezel setting sitting in the center of a super modern plain, wide band that is a large 7MM.
 It’s simple but will stand out on your finger.